-(b) a cumulative grade point average of at least 2.33.

-- (c) must attain a passing score on the PRAXIS I Examination (this is also a graduation requirement).
+- (b) maintain a cumulative grade point average of at least 2.33. - (c) attain a passing score on the PRAXIS I Examination (this is also a graduation requirement).

 - (d) pass the English Proficiency Exam.

 - (e) pass the Computer Literacy Exam.

-- (f) a pre-admission interview.
+- (f) complete a pre-admission interview.

 EDU 221 and EDU 230 are open to any student meeting the prerequisites.
-Non-education undergraduate majors may take education courses beyond these if they have satisfied the same general education requirements contained in section (a) above.
+Non-education undergraduate majors may take education courses beyond these if they have satisfied the same general education and education requirements contained in section (a) above and have the required prerequisite(s) for the selected course.
+In addition, course work in the major area must be documented.
 Any person holding an earned baccalaureate degree from an accredited institution may enroll in education courses at the undergraduate level with the exception of student teaching.
+Students must demonstrate that they have met the prerequisite(s) for the selected courses by show of prior academic work.